hwayne/hacker-test-history/README.md

 ####  0173 ...
 VM/CMS?

+Known as [z/VM](https://www.ibm.com/it-infrastructure/z/zvm) now.
+Originally it included the hypervisor (VM) and a small, single-user guest OS named CMS (Conversational Monitor System).
+A CMS virtual machine would be spawned for every user who logged in, much like Virtual Desktop Infrastructure solutions today.

 ####  0174 ...
 VMS?

+Known as OpenVMS now.
+A VAX version can run in the [SIMH](http://simh.trailing-edge.com/).

 ####  0175 ...
 MVS?

+Known as [z/OS](https://en.wikipedia.org/wiki/Z/OS) these days.
+MVS 3.8j is available free of charge and runs in Hercules.

 ####  0176 ...
 VSE?

+Also known as DOS/360 at some point.
+A mainframe OS for people who couldn't afford MVS.
+Still exists as [z/VSE](https://www.ibm.com/it-infrastructure/z/zvse).

 ####  0177 ...
 RSTS/E?